The Search for the Olympian

 “When I found them in the bank box, I remembered the conversation,” Strickland said.
 “She just stuck them in the bank box, and through the years forgot.”

 In searching for Casey’s family, Strickland enlisted the help of Scott Mauldin, a Birmingham television reporter.
-Mauldin called Dean Porter, a circulation clerk at Marion’s Carnegie Library, and asked for her assistance.
+Mauldin called Dena Porter, a circulation clerk at Marion’s Carnegie Library, and asked for her assistance.

 “This will just drive me crazy until I get to the bottom of it,” Porter said.
 “I’ll keep working on this forever.”